 She now lives, with her family, in Trowbridge, Wiltshire, where, when she’s not writing, she’s asleep.
 Or in Tescos.

 ‘….Ultimately, Slavin has something more subversive up her sleeve than mere entertainment: in conjuring a world of ghosts… she wickedly skewers a society whose obsession with the afterlife shortchanges life itself.’ — The New York Times

-If you’d like to try Helen Slavin’s work for free, subscribe to her Book Club and get a free e-copy of her novella, The Ice King.
+If you’d like to try Helen Slavin’s work for free, subscribe to her Book Club and get a free Witch Ways Whisper as an introduction.